Buying real estate in Mexico?

 Sources: Macrotrends, Mexico Business, BBVA Research

-4) Blockchain-based land registries will revolutionize title transfers and eliminate fraud across Mexico's real estate market
+4) Blockchain land registries will make title transfers easier and cut fraud in some states

 Blockchain technology is revolutionizing how we handle property ownership, making title transfers simpler and reducing fraud in certain states.